twollnik/YETI/docs/developer/add_validate_function.rst

 What you want the ``validation_function`` to output is up to you.

-The ``validation_function``s that we provide print warnings whenever a validation check fails.
+The validation functions that we provide print warnings whenever a validation check fails.
 This means that YETI will keep running even if the validation fails.
 You can print warnings with ``logging.warning("..")``, as shown in the example above.